Navigating U.S. Markets Without a U.S. License

 For non-U.S. broker-dealers, that tension crystallizes in a single question: How can you market to U.S. institutional investors without registering as a U.S. broker-dealer?

-The answer lives in Rule 15a-6 (SEC), a framework the SEC introduced in 1989.
-It created a narrow—but powerful—set of exemptions, the most important of which is chaperoning.
-Done right, chaperoning allows international firms to access U.S. deal flow with the support of a U.S.-registered broker-dealer.
-Done wrong, it exposes firms to enforcement risk and reputational damage.
+The answer lives in Rule 15a-6, a framework the SEC introduced in 1989.
+It created a set of conditional exemptions, the most important of which is chaperoning.
+Chaperoning allows international firms to access U.S. deal flow through a U.S.-registered broker-dealer, with the regulatory protections U.S. law requires.

 Rule 15a-6 at a Glance